 Would you spend more time engaging with your family?
 Get an extra workout in?
 Finally do that meal prep stuff that coach Dorian has been banging on about?

-You might find yourself worrying and wondering about what you're missing out on.
+You might find yourself worrying and wondering about what you're missing out on - and that might make you uncomfortable.
 That's ok, and perfectly normal.
 In fact, feeling a little uncomfortable is often a good sign that we are making meaningful change.